-Units MU29/AA and MU29/AI which are composed of glacial till down to beach level and stretch south of Filey town are all classified as Partly Active in 2018, unchanged from 2016.
+Units MU29/AA and MU29/AI which are composed of glacial till down to beach level and stretch south of Filey town.
+MU29/AA to MU29/AF are all classified as Partly Active in 2020, unchanged from 2018.
+MU29/AG to MU29/AI have been downgraded to locally active in 2020.
 The entire length of cliff is partly vegetated and suffers from head scarp erosion and slumps and slides are causing failure throughout the cliff face.
-The toes are undergoing various degrees of marine erosion.
+The toes are undergoing various degrees of marine erosion and it is for this reason that the units to the south have been downgraded.